-High doses of THC can cause a series of sexually-unwanted events, such as nausea, headache, anxiety, paranoia, or sexual depersonalization.
+High doses of THC can cause a series of sexually unwanted events, such as nausea, headache, anxiety, paranoia, or sexual depersonalization.

 Marijuana and Sex Frequency

-The relationship between these two changes with time.
-You might say that they mature together.
+The relationship between these two changes with time; you might say that they mature together.

-In light users, the achieved effect is mainly an occasional increase in sensuality.
+In light cannabis users, the achieved effect is mainly an occasional increase in sensuality.
 However, in heavy users, the long-term effects of weed are more likely to be displayed.

-In frequent users, the sexual side effects of weed include low energy and libido.
+With frequent users, the sexual side effects of weed include low energy and libido.
 This is associated with the pot’s effect on testosterone and pituitary hormones.

 Choosing the Right Strain for Sex

-Everybody reacts to cannabinoids differently.
+Does weed make sex better?
+Yes, and no, since everybody reacts to cannabinoids differently.
 Nevertheless, there are certain aspects of physiological actions that can be attributed to the potency of the marijuana strain.

 Sativa produces a “head high,” making you more alert, inspired, and cerebrally driven.
 Indica has more body-relaxation effects and is used more to soothe pain and ease stress.
 Nevertheless, hybrids can display more potent, combined effects.

-The perfect combination for sex would imply infrequent use to avoid the chronic impact on testosterone for men, and less estrogen-inhibiting THC products for women.
+The perfect combination for sex would imply infrequent use to avoid the chronic impact on testosterone for men and less estrogen-inhibiting THC products for women.

 Sativa Strains for Sex

 Sour Dream — Although somewhat hard to find, this hybrid first calms and then arouses.
-Sour Dream can also potentiate euphoria, and even laughter, so it is the right choice for spicing-up the intimacy.
+Sour Dream can also potentiate euphoria, and even laughter, so it is the right choice for spicing up the intimacy.

 Purple Princess — It enhances creativity, energy, and euphoria.
-This strain can give you an exhilarating night in the sack and is considered as one of the best strains for female arousal and orgasm.
+This strain can give you an exhilarating night in the sack and is considered one of the best strains for female arousal and orgasm.

 Indica Strains for Sex

-Chocolate Chunk — It is an easing, soft acting strain, with a sweet and nutty flavor.
+Chocolate Chunk — It is an easing, soft-acting strain with a sweet and nutty flavor.